Why do programmers do nothing even with neural networks

 }

-The code looks long, but contains a complete specific implementation of CRUD repository containing weak contact, details further.
+The code looks long, but it contains a complete concrete implementation of a CRUD repository with loose coupling, details below.

-The damping from a particular encoder and decoder occurs using abstracting in the Datatransformer protocol:
+Decoupling from a specific encoder and decoder is done using abstraction in the DataTransformer protocol:

-func encode(_ object: T) async throws -> Data
+func encode<T: Encodable>(_ object: T) async throws -> Data

 }

-Using the implementation of the Date-transformer, we implemented an abstraction of the enkoder and decoder interfaces, having implemented a weak connectedness to ensure work with various types of data formats.
+With the implementation of the data transformer, we implemented an abstraction of the encoder and decoder interfaces, implementing loose coupling to ensure work with different types of data formats.

-The following is the code of a particular Datatransformer, namely for JSON:
+The following is the code for a specific DataTransformer, namely for JSON:

-func encode(_ object: T) async throws -> Data where T : Encodable {
+func encode<T>(_ object: T) async throws -> Data where T : Encodable {

 let data = try JSONEncoder().encode(object)